The ChemLawn TruGreen Controversy

 True Green is the largest lawn care provider in the U.S., but it is far from being the only one to still use toxic chemicals.
 Although choosing the lesser evil seems like a valid choice, how about we fight nature the natural way?

 There are plenty of plants and insects that help you fight pests and provide the right amount of pH in the soil.
 In addition, every weed you want to remove sends you a valuable message you can use to improve the soil’s quality.
 Dandelions, for example, thrive in areas high in calcium.

 And if you want a resistant lawn that will not be spotted after a week of being away on vacation, try watering it less.
 This will force the plants to grow deeper roots where moisture is not as volatile as just an inch away from the surface.
 Another simple yet efficient technique is to mow your lawn high and leave the clippings for fertilization.
 Thus, the grass will be able to photosynthesize more efficiently and grow deeper roots, leaving less space for weeds.

-But if we really think about it, the problem goes much deeper.
-Although unethical, these practices are not illegal – and this is what should worry us the most.
+But if we think about it, the problem goes much deeper.
+Although unethical, these practices that ChemLawn services use are not illegal – and this is what should worry us the most.
 After all, if ChemLawn has been doing it for all these years, what’s stopping other lawn care companies from doing the same?